mozilla-services/qdo/docs/config.rst

     the top-level namespace.
 If multiple servers are specified, one will be selected at random and the others will serve as transparent fallback.

+party_wait
+    How long does the set partitioner wait for the list of workers to become stable before actually starting any work.
+Defaults to 10 seconds.
+This prevents the system from having to reconfigure itself a number of times while worker processes are restarted or new processes come online.

 [metlog]
 --------